The Artist Who Set Sail and Never Returned

 “But the problem was that it was a very small boat in a very large ocean,” Anderson Ader said.

-The boat was found ten months after Ader set sail on the path that he had predicted it would naturally take.
+The boat was found 10 months after Ader set sail on the path that he had predicted it would naturally take.
 The artist was not on board.

 In the years following Ader’s disappearance, rumors began to swirl that it was a deliberate act that was part of the artwork.
 But, Anderson Ader denies this.
 She said her husband was making plans for the future, for the work he would do when this piece was complete, and he had no intention of disappearing for good.